Henry S. Miller Company

-The company merged with Grubb & Ellis in 1984 for a reported $40 million dollars and operated as Henry S. Miller/Grubb & Ellis until the early 1990s.
+The company merged with Grubb & Ellis in 1984 for a reported $40 million and operated as Henry S. Miller/Grubb & Ellis until the early 1990s.
 In 1991 Grubb & Ellis dropped the Miller name and Vance Miller bought it back via the purchase of Henry S. Miller Co., Realtors.
 The company then operated as a residential brokerage and had 26 offices in cities in Texas including Austin and Houston.
 Vance's son Vaughn Miller who had joined his father in 1986 at Vance C. Miller Interests, moved to Henry S. Miller/Grubb & Ellis in 1989, then joined Henry S. Miller Co Realtors in 1993 as President of the Commercial/Retail Division.
 Vaughn grew the Commercial operation to 13 brokers and in March 1994 merged with two other area firms.
 Henry S. Miller Commercial Co. was launched as a full service real estate company.
 Vaughn Miller headed the Retail Division of the company from 1993 to 2013 and was responsible for the brokerage of several major Dallas corners including Central Expressway and Royal Lane, Central Expressway and Forest Lane and Inwood Road and Forest Lane.
 The firm also had a significant base in the residential real estate market.
 Vance and Vaughn Miller are largely credited as rebuilding the Henry S. Miller in commercial real estate in the 1990s.
 By 1996, it was the second largest Texas firm, after Ebby Halliday Realtors, and was ranked 29th in the nation by a Real Trends survey, based on its 1995 home sales transactions.
 It is the largest independent real estate brokerage services firm in Texas.

 "My wonderful family has taken over the legacy that my father began the year I was born," said Henry S. Miller, Jr. in a 2005 interview with The Dallas Morning News "The established goal for them, as it was for me, is to continue the Henry S. Miller legacy for generations to come with the level of integrity on which it was founded.
 I carried the legacy to the best of my ability, and now it is their turn.
 It's not an unfinished goal but an infinite goal."